 - Specialist heel pad to increase shock absorption

 Overpronation is when your foot rolls outwards each step.
-This is often a result of high arches, causing our foot to roll outwards to compensate.
-If left untouched, overpronation may develop into Achilles tendinitis – a painful injury that impacts the band of tissue from the calf muscles to the lower leg and heel.
+This is often a result of high arches, causing our feet to roll outwards to compensate.
+If left unattended, overpronation may develop into Achilles tendinitis – a painful injury that impacts the band of tissue from the calf muscles to the lower leg and heel.

-These running insoles from Sidas are specialized for those with high arches and/or overpronate, increasing comfort, decreasing shock through each step, and reducing your risk of picking up an injury down the line.
+These running insoles from Sidas are specialized for those with high arches and/or those who overpronate, increasing comfort, decreasing shock through each step, and reducing your risk of picking up an injury in the near future.